united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 1. Access the Node-RED Web UI.
 To do this, click on the service and forward the port as shown above.
 When the UI opens in the browser, add `nodered` to the URL as shown in the figure below to avoid the [cannot get error]().

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingCannotGet.png)
-2. Once you are in the web interface, click on the three lines in the upper right corner and select **Import**.
+2. Once you are in the web interface, click on the three lines in the upper right corner and select **Import** to [import a flow](https://learn.umh.app/guides/troubleshootingcommunity/node-red/nodered-import-export/).

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingImport.png)

 3. Now copy [this json file](/json/getstarted/noderedGetstarted.json) and paste it into the import field.
 Then press **Import**.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingPasteJson.png)
-4. To activate the imported flow, you need to press deploy at the top right.
-If everything works, you should see green dots above the input and output.
-If this is the case, you can now display this data in grafana.
+4. To activate the imported flow, click on the **Deploy** button at the top right.
+If everything is working properly, you should see green dots above the input and output.
+If this is the case, you can now display this data in Grafana.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingDeploy.png)